alexandrecuer/sharebox/README.md

 $ rails new blog
 ```
 The system will create the app files and launch the command ``bundle install`` to fetch some gems

+Launch the server with the command ``rails server``.
+The server should be up on port 3000.
+Browse the adress http://localhost:3000 in Mozilla.

 ### ImageMagick